Feminism for Animals: The Open Letter Every Caring Person Needs to Read

 • Orcas (Killer Whales): Orca pods are led by the oldest female, who guides the pod’s hunting and social interactions.
 This matriarchal structure is crucial for the transmission of hunting techniques and cultural traditions within the pod.

 • Spotted Hyenas: Hyena clans are strongly matriarchal, with females dominating males in size and social status.
-The most dominant female leads the clan and her daughters often inherit high-ranking positions.
+The most dominant female leads the clan, and her daughters often inherit high-ranking positions.

 • Lemurs: Several lemur species, such as ring-tailed lemurs, have female-dominated societies.
 Females are often larger and more dominant than males, and they have priority access to resources.